vapoursynth/vapoursynth/doc/functions/shuffleplanes.rst

    The argument *planes* controls which of the input clips' planes to use.
    Zero indexed.

-   The only thing that needs to be specified is *format*, which controls which color family (YUV, RGB, GRAY) the output clip will be.
+   The only thing that needs to be specified is *colorfamily*, which controls which color family (YUV, RGB, GRAY) the output clip will be.
    Properties such as subsampling are determined from the relative size of the given planes to combine.